Mobile driver's license: Austria

 The Austrian mobile driver's license was launched in October 2022.
 It is available through the governmental "eAusweise" app, which holds further official digital documents, such as the digital vehicle registration, digital identity verification, and digital age verification.
 The Austrian mobile driver's license acts as an official document equivalent to the physical driver's license.
 It can be presented as official proof at traffic stops without requiring an active internet connection.
 Since the launch of the digital vehicle registration in February 2024, the mobile driver’s license and the digital vehicle registration can be shown simultaneously within one QR code.

 The Austrian mobile driver's license and all other documents of "eAusweise" are developed by „youniqx Identity AG“, a digital subsidiary of the Austrian State Printing Company (OSD), for the Austrian Federal Computing Centre (BRZ).
 The Austrian mobile driver's license is developed according to the internationally recognized ISO standard (ISO/IEC 18013-5) and is compatible with EU requirements for the upcoming EU Digital Identity Wallet (EUDI) in accordance with eIDAS 2.0.

+Canada

+In 2020, Ontario, in response to the COVID-19 pandemic, announced a "Digital Identity Program," including a mobile driver's license.